 But the referendum vote was seen as a case apart to some extent, precisely because of its potential to impact on the legal structures that supported their lives, their identities and futures in France.
 In part, it seemed to mark a moment of political awakening among some of those I spoke to, with people questioning the political allegiances they had formerly held—in some cases, unquestioningly until now.
 As Tom described, he had followed in his father’s footsteps, reading the same broadsheet, voting for the same mainstream party.
 He had lived outside the UK since he had been in his late 20s and had lost the right to vote, but after the referendum and watching the negotiations unfold he found himself questioning whether his ‘natural’ party, was really reflective of his politics and whether they supported his interests.
 He has since joined another political party, supporting them in the 2017 General Election.
 Far from idiosyncratic, this theme of shifting allegiance came to light in a number of the interviews.

 What became clear through these conversations is the extent to which Britons living abroad feel abandoned and disenfranchised.
 The consequences of these can be seen in their political mobilisation.

 Some closing thoughts

 Although the United Kingdom is still in the European Union and the withdrawal process has not yet commenced, the uncertainties and anxieties briefly stated here make clear that Brexit is having a tangible impact on the lives of some Britons living elsewhere in the European Union.
 And I show in the final post in this series, in various ways, they counter this uncertainty through various actions aimed at securing their futures.

 Keep posted for Michaela’s future posts on her conversations with the British in the Lot.
+This series of posts has now been published as a research summary and can be downloaded here.
 You can also listen to her talking about this research in Episode 6 of our podcast series, and in her appearance on the Brexit podcast.